Atelfo/Atelfo.github.io/_posts/2019-10-05-pharma-portfolio-roi-simulations.md

 In this post I want to explore how the [base rates](https://en.wikipedia.org/wiki/Base_rate) of probability of launch (by phase of development) and the distribution of pharmaceutical product revenues can inform business development strategy and portfolio construction.
 While there are many sources of uncertainty in drug development (e.g. are the patents defensible?
 Can the drug be manufactured at scale?), I will focus on two types in particular:

-- Clinical uncertainty: Referring to the uncertainty that a drug will demonstrate sufficient efficacy and safety to be approved by the FDA/EMA/your regulator of choice.
+- Clinical (and regulatory) uncertainty: Referring to the uncertainty that a drug will demonstrate sufficient efficacy and safety to be approved by the FDA/EMA/your regulator of choice.
 Only 7% of new molecular entities that enter phase 1 clinical trials reach the market[^1] most often due to unexpected toxicities or lack of efficacy.
 Many of these failures are difficult to foresee; a result of insufficient understanding of fundamental biology, poor translatability from animal models to humans, off-target effects, etc.

 [^1]: https://media.nature.com/original/magazine-assets/d41573-019-00074-z/d41573-019-00074-z.pdf